Functor homology over an additive category: Applications

 \subsection{Bifunctor cohomology}

 The words `bifunctor cohomology' are sometimes used \cite{FF,TvdK} to denote the Hochschild cohomology of $k[\Proj_k]$ or $\Gamma^d\Proj_k$.
 The study of bifunctor cohomology was initiated in \cite{FF} for a finite field $k$.
-Here we extend two of the main results of \cite{FF} to infinite perfect fields of positive characteristic.
+In this subsection, we extend two of the main results of \cite{FF} to infinite perfect fields of positive characteristic, in propositions \ref{pr-infinite-perfect-field-HH} and \ref{pr-Dja-HH}.
+We also provide some explicit bifunctor homology computations in corollary \ref{cor-calculbif}.

 Let $\K$ denote either $k[\Proj_k]$ or $\Gamma^d\Proj_k$.
 The bifunctor cohomology of $B\in \K^\op\otimes\K\Md$ is defined as the extensions

 where the first argument in the $\Ext$ is the bifunctor given by homomorphisms in $\K$.
 Thus, if $\mathrm{gl}(v,w):=\Hom_k(v,w)$, then $\K(v,w)=k[\mathrm{gl}(v,w)]$ in the case of ordinary functors and $\K(v,w)=\Gamma^d(\mathrm{gl}(v,w))$ in the case of strict polynomial functors.
 If $B$ has \emph{separable type}, that is, if $B(v,w)=\Hom_k(F(v),G(w))$ for some functors $F$ and $G$, we have isomorphisms natural with respect to $F$ and $G$ \cite[Prop 2.2]{FF}: